mkubiophysics/Nextflow_MAC_PREDict/README.md

 To install the Nextflow MAC PREDict pipeline:

-First clone the rpository into a local directory:
+First clone the repository into a local directory:

 ```
 git clone https://github.com/mkubiophysics/Nextflow_MAC_PREDict.git